marlopenaga/Active-Directory-Home-Lab-2024/README.md

 5. Save **Create_Users_Script** .txt file.

 6. Now click **Save As**, use the same name and make sure to add "**.ps1**" at the end.
-This will create a new Powershell script save that we can use to automate the creation of users using **PowerShell ISE**
+This will create a new PowerShell script save that we can use to automate the creation of users using **PowerShell ISE**

 ![were going to save the notepad into a ps1 file](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/7f4b64f8-c22b-4749-860b-a4f2d24789a6)